Image: Andrea Innocent, Giant Birdhouse Installation, 'ALONE, BUT NOT LONELY', 2009

 Ebony Finck, Jonathan Carmichael and Vicki Moritz

 Landscape photography plays a key role in defining who we are as a nation, and how we see ourselves in relation to the environment we inhabit.
-Landscape affects how we relate to each other and plays a key role in separating us from one another.
+The landscape can play a key role in both uniting and disconnecting us.

-Australia is a vast and unforgiving land, formed in ancient times and still largely uninhabited.
-The Australian landscape seems charged with spiritual presence and a stark emptiness that haunts our suburbs and extends across deserts to the sea on every side.
-However across the dusty plains and rocky grounds, flowers grow and animals flourish, revealing a beauty beneath the surface that calls out to us to better understand our history and surroundings.
+Australia is a vast and unforgiving land, still largely uninhabited.
+The landscape seems charged with spiritual presence and a stark emptiness that haunts our suburbs and extends across deserts to the deep sea on every side.
+Across these dusty plains and rocky grounds, flora and fauna astoundingly flourish, from the wildflower to the Australian Brumby.
+The idea of struggle is deeply entrenched in our national psyche.
+Even in the harshest environments, life beckons us to understand our history and surroundings.

-This exhibition draws together three Victorian based contemporary photographers to continue this dialogue with the surrounding land.
+This exhibition draws together three Victoria-based contemporary photographers to continue this dialogue with the surrounding land.
 Ebony Finck, Jonathan Carmichael and Vicki Moritz present very different visual interpretations of modern Australia.